ALF-eV/Association/Gruendung/README.md

-# Algorithms for Lattice Fermions Society (ALF Society)
+# Algorithms for Lattice Fermions Association (ALF Association)

 # _Verein Algorithms for Lattice Fermions_ (ALF e.V.)

-Things for the foundation and management of the Society.
+Things for the foundation (_Gründung_) and management of the ALF Association.

 ---